-New flu virus found in China, travelers urged to follow guidelines from expertsMay 8th, 2013 in Diseases, Conditions, Syndromes /
+New flu virus found in China, travelers urged to follow guidelines from expertsMay 8, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 In late March 2013, China notified the World Health Organization (WHO), that it had identified a new flu virus in patients who had become ill.
 The new virus, avian influenza A (H7N9) virus, had not been found in humans until this time.
 This has resulted in severe illness for more than 128 patients who contracted the virus.
 There have been 24 deaths.